 This post may contain affiliate links indicated with a *.
 Read the full disclosure here

-If your jean zipper has broken on your favorite pair, then learn how to fix a zipper on jeans by replacing it with a new one.
+If your jean zipper has broken on your favorite pair, then learn how to fix a zipper on jeans by replacing it with a new zipper.

 We all have a favorite pair of jeans.
-The ones we reach for first.
+The ones we reach for first and are saved for those special events.
 The ones that are broken in perfectly and make you feel the best.

-I have a favorite pair of jeans that I have worn for years, and I keep reaching for.
+I have a favorite pair of jeans that I have worn for years and years, and I keep reaching for.
+I just love them so much.
 Unfortunately, the topstitching started coming off, zipper tape wore out and ripped, and the zipper pull came off.

 It’s always worth it to replace a zipper instead of buying or making a new pair of jeans especially when your jeans are softened and broken in.
+They have kind of been molded to your body.
 Just like it’s worth it to mend a hole in jeans.

 When you replace a zipper on jeans you do have to do a fair amount of seam ripping to remove the zipper.
 The only way to put a new zipper in is to completely remove the old zipper, but it is still easier to replace a zipper in a zipper fly than it is to create a zipper fly from scratch.